Right Triangle Calculator

 Right triangle calculator

-To use the calculator, enter any two of the values listed above and press "Calculate".
+To use the calculator, enter any two of the aforementioned values and click "Calculate."

 Limitations on the input values of the triangle calculator

-2. The angle values of α and β should be less than 90° or (π/2)rad.
+- The angle values of α and β must be strictly less than 90° or (π/2) rad.

-3. The length of the altitude-to-hypotenuse (h) should not exceed the length of any catheti (a or b).
+- The length of the altitude to the hypotenuse (h) cannot exceed the length of either leg (a or b).

 Right triangle: definition and helpful information

-The leg b is sometimes called the base of the right triangle, and the leg a is the right triangle's height.
+Often, leg b is considered the base of the right triangle, while leg a represents its height.

 The Pythagorean theorem

-The Pythagorean theorem relates the lengths of all sides of a right triangle.
-It states that the square of the hypotenuse equals the sum of the squares of the two legs:
+The Pythagorean theorem is arguably the most famous principle in Euclidean geometry.
+It establishes a fundamental relationship between the three sides of a right triangle, stating that the square of the hypotenuse is equal to the sum of the squares of the two legs:

 $$b=\sqrt{c^2-a^2}$$